-Select three courses from the following: Select two School of Business and IT courses.
+Select two School of Business and IT courses.

 Mathematics AS

 From calculating your car loan payment to understanding how search engines work, the principles of mathematics touch every part of your life.
 If you enjoy seeing the beauty of patterns, logic and processes in the world, why not become a mathematician?